mrtristintga449/HackintoshVectrasVM/README.md

 Change "/storage/emulated/0/yourpathto/macosinstaller.iso" To Your Path To The MacOS Installer ISO Image

-Change "-device isa-applesmc,osk=ourhardworkbythesewordsguardedpleasedontsteal\(c\)AppleComputerInc" by add \. to the left beside the 1st parantheses key. and the \. to the left beside the 2nd parenthese key.
+Change "-device isa-applesmc,osk=ourhardworkbythesewordsguardedpleasedontsteal\(c\)AppleComputerInc" by add backslash key to the left beside the 1st parantheses key. and the bacslash to the left beside the 2nd parenthese key.

+or if you want, here is a txt file here: https://www.mediafire.com/file/mlzsj9zn5lhu8vd/newfile.txt+(1)/file

 Save The Changes